Smart Lighting Cost

 smart lighting system UK

-Next, you must turn off the electricity at the mains.
+• Electricity is Turned Off — Electricity will be turned off at the mains.
 This is vital for your safety as electrocution can be lethal.

-Once you are sure the power is switched off, you can remove the old light fitting and follow the manufacturer’s instructions to install the new one.
+• Smart Light is Fitted — Your smart lighting installer will remove the old light fitting and install the new one.
 More work may be required to replace the lighting unit correctly.

-When the new lighting installation is fully in place, and the work (per the instructions) is complete, you can turn the power back on at the mains.
+• Power is Turned Back On — When the new smart lighting installation is fully complete, your power will be turned back on at the mains.

 Building Regulations & Planning Permission for Installing Smart Lighting